coneco-lab/git-tutorial/tutorial.md

 It is worth noting that committing to a modification does not mean that the file cannot be modified any further: it simply means that the VCS will forever record the state of the file at the time of the commit, with a commit message to briefly describe such state and an open possibility to restore it in the future.

 The video below shows the previous steps in action.
-First, a file is created with using the Linux command `touch` (you can create the file manually if you do not use a Linux computer).
+First, a file is created using the Linux command `touch` (you can create the file manually if you do not use a Linux computer).
 Subsequently, calling `git status` shows that the file exists but is not inside the tracking list.
 Therefore, the file is added to the tracking list using `git add` and finally, the creation of that file is committed with a corresponding message.

 [Print Git status, add to tracking list and commit](https://github.com/user-attachments/assets/b7c1ce30-e638-44db-adb6-72b630f57b7c)